 Most Shopify store owners have heard of WhatsApp Business API.
 Very few actually understand what it does — or realise their store is already big enough to use it.

-If you've been putting it off because it sounds technical, expensive, or built for enterprise brands, this guide is for you.
+If you’ve been putting it off because it sounds technical, expensive, or built for enterprise brands, this guide is for you.
 WhatsApp Business API is not what most people think it is.
-And for Shopify stores doing even 50 orders a month, it could be the single biggest upgrade to how you communicate with customers.
+And for Shopify stores, retail businesses, and ecommerce operations doing even 50 orders a month, it could be the single biggest upgrade to how you communicate with customers.

 WhatsApp Business API is a version of WhatsApp built for businesses that need to send automated messages at scale — like order confirmations, abandoned cart reminders, and shipping updates — directly through their Shopify store.